jtblackk/Machine-Link/README.md

 # Unify
 Unify shares system outputs and inputs.
 The idea is an application that lets you use two systems as if they're one.

 At the moment, it is limited to sharing audio.
-The current solution is also very hacky, I'll be moving it to C++ or C# to make it a little less so :)
+The current solution is also very hacky, I'll be moving it to C++/C# to make it a little less so :)

 ### To use it to share audio:
 1. [Download](http://www.jeffblack.info/demos/Unify.zip) and unzip Unify on the machine you want to send from and the machine you want to send to.